-Laser printers are favored by business for 2 reasons, speed and lower running costs.
+Laser printers are favored by business for 2 reasons, high speed and lower running costs.

 This is still the case however the gap has closed and in some cases ink jet printers may actually be the smarter choice.

 The mistake many make is buying a cheap printer then having sticker shock when it comes to replacing the ink or toner which often costs more than the printer.

 Why not just keep buying printers (as some do, not knowing all the facts).

 There are several reasons not to just buy printers and bin them when the ink/toner runs out.
 Firstly printers use ink and toner to prime the engine which means put simply fill up the pathways and internal reservoirs from the consumables to the print engine and in the case of ink jet prime/flush the print heads.

 What this means is a new printer won’t print as many pages as you’d expect if you do the math on the cartridges.
-So your second set lasts much longer.
+Your second set of consumables normally lasts much longer.